sepehr3pehr/AQBC/README.md

 # AQBC
 Angular Quantization-based Binary Codes

 This is the Python implementation of Angular Quantization-based Binary Codes (AQBC) proposed in [1].
+Define the learning, base and query set in learner.py and run it with python learner.py.